ksasso1028/audio-reverb-removal/README.md

 # Download dataset

-Dataset used to train this model was the Divide and REmaster dataset introduced by Mistubishi.
+Dataset used to train this model was the Divide and Remaster dataset introduced by Mistubishi.

 Can download here https://zenodo.org/record/5574713